 In 2014, one of these railroads became washed up in the tide.
 Those tracks were used for transporting munitions during World War I.

-Closer to my home, there exist a set of beach tracks as well that were used in the south end of Illinois Beach State Park.
-While the tracks are currently buried under sand and snow, the right-of-way is generally still preserved in the area, despite the tracks having been torn up and made into a road not long after 1902.
+Closer to my home, there once existed a set of beach tracks that were used in the south end of Illinois Beach State Park.
+While the right of way is currently buried under sand and, in the winter, snow, it's still generally still preserved in the area, despite the tracks having been torn up and made into a road not long after 1902.

 Today, the ROW of the former railroad encompasses a majority of Illinois Beach State Park Rd before turning to the south and ending in the sand.
 No trace of the abandonment exists, at least at the moment, it is possible that the tracks wash up again.
 That being said, there are a few examples in the park of where one can visually see where the tracks went.

 |Looking north along the South Unit Trail, this part of the path is located on or near the former right-of-way, quite close to Lake Michigan.|

 |A turn south occurred around here, where the road now diverges north.|

 |"Development of the City of Zion", by James Taylor, page 7.
 Thanks to Jill Zwicke for providing this information!|